chef/kitchen-vcenter/README.md

 ## Installation

 This gem ships as part of Chef Workstation.
-See the [Chef Workstation Download Page](https://downloads.chef.io/products/workstation) for the install package.
+See the [Chef Workstation Download Page](https://downloads.chef.io/products/workstation) to download the installation package.

 ## Usage